Colebrooke, Devon: Horwell

 Horwell was the residence from the 16th century of the Prye (or Pryce) family, one of the old armigerous gentry families of Devon which made a return in the 1620 Heraldic Visitations of Devon.
 Their armorials were: Ermine, a chevron gules (or sable according to Pole) a chief azure fretty or.
 According to Risdon (d.1640): "In this family one thing is remarkable that although they have continued many generations yet was it never known to have brought forth a younger brother until this our age, insomuch as the name is nowhere to be heard of but in only this place".
 The present house known as Horwell Barton has an early 19th-century facade.

 Church of St Andrew

-In the parish church of St Andrew survive the following monuments:

-Mural monument to Elizabeth Mills (d.
-27 September 1667), daughter of John Mills of Colebrooke.
-She was buried in Colebrooke Church, where survives her mural monument with Corinthian columns and scrollwork pediment.
+In the parish church of St Andrew there is a mural monument to Elizabeth Mills (d.
+27 September 1667), daughter of John Mills of Colebrooke, with Corinthian columns and scrollwork pediment.
 She was the wife of Sir John Coryton, 1st Baronet (c 1621 - 1680).